alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 Any local files that you have created in older VMs – e.g., analysis scripts, notes, derived data – will have to be manually transferred and are not automatically available in a newer VM.

 Three options to transfer files:

-* Use WinSCP for drag-and-drop file transfer, as in [Section 4.8](#section-48-accessing-the-data-and-exporting-figures).
+- Use WinSCP for drag-and-drop file transfer, as in [Section 4.8](#section-48-accessing-the-data-and-exporting-figures).
 First transfer from the old [IP] to the Windows environment, then transfer from Windows environment to new [IP].
-* Use command line SCP for direct transfer from old [IP] to new [IP].
+- Use command line SCP for direct transfer from old [IP] to new [IP].
 The data science VMs are able to see each other in the network.
-* Push your partial work to Gitlab from a local git repository on the old VM, and the pull your work into a local git repository on the new VM.
+- Push your partial work to Gitlab from a local git repository on the old VM, and the pull your work into a local git repository on the new VM.
 This is *not* recommended for figures or files above a size of 1MB as it will clutter Gitlab, please use only for code and other text files, or small figures/data.

 ## Appendix B: Gitlab tutorial notes

 Gitlab can be thought of as a local version of github from different company - that is a git server along with useful features such as

- * Project wiki - exactly what it says
+ - Project wiki - exactly what it says
- * Project pastebin - share bits of code
+ - Project pastebin - share bits of code
- * Project issue tracker - track things TODO and bugs
+ - Project issue tracker - track things TODO and bugs
- * Pull requests - Way to keep track of changes individuals have made to be included in master Some teams design their entire workflows around these things A comparison in terms of features can be found [here](https://usersnap.com/blog/gitlab-github/).
+ - Pull requests - Way to keep track of changes individuals have made to be included in master

+Some teams design their entire workflows around these things.
+A comparison in terms of features can be found [here](https://usersnap.com/blog/gitlab-github/).